ranveer-codes-this/obsidian-atlas-recon-toolkit/readme.md

 This framework is intended for

 - Educational Purposes
+- Defensive Reconnaissance
 - Security Research
-- Defensive Reconnaissance
 - Internal Security Assessments

 ---

 # Roadmap

-- ASN Enumeration
+- [ ] ASN Enumeration
-- SSL Certificate Analysis
+- [ ] SSL Certificate Analysis
-- WAF Detection
+- [ ] WAF Detection
-- Wayback Integration
+- [ ] Wayback Machine Integration
-- Shodan Integration
+- [ ] Shodan Integration
-- CVE Correlation
+- [ ] CVE Correlation
-- Screenshot Engine
+- [ ] Screenshot Engine
-- Docker Support
+- [ ] Docker Support
-- REST API
+- [ ] REST API
-- Plugin System
+- [ ] Plugin System

 ---

 # Disclaimer

-This framework is intended solely for authorised security assessments, educational purposes, and defensive reconnaissance.
+This project is intended solely for authorised security assessments, educational purposes, and defensive reconnaissance.

 Only analyse systems that you own or have explicit permission to assess.